panzerdp/dmitripavlutin.com/content/posts/170-vue-ref/index.md

 The value of the ref is accessed by reading the special property `count.value` that is available on all the refs. `count.value` is currently `0` because that's the initial value of the ref.

+You can omit `.value` property inside the template `<div>{{ count }}</div>` because in the template the ref value is automatically unwrapped.

 ## 2. Updating refs

-The true benefit of refs shows when you update them and see how Vue magically re-renders the webpage to reflect the changes.
+The true benefit of refs shows when you update them and see how Vue magically re-renders the component to reflect the changes.

 Updating a ref is easy: just change the value of `myRef.value = 'New Value'` property.

-Contrary to the ref creation, you can update a ref value anywhere you want.
-Usually you'll update refs inside event handlers.
+You can update a ref value anywhere you want.
+But usually you'll update refs inside event handlers.

 Let's implement a scenario having a button and a count state.
 When the user clicks the button, the count state increases by one.
 The actual value of the count (even if it changes) needs to be rendered on the screen.

-You can see in the scenario *the need for reactivity*: the screen needs always to show the actual value of the count.
+You can see in the scenario *the need for reactivity*: the screen needs to show the actual value of the count.
 Using a ref fits well since it is reactive.

 Let's use `ref()` and implement the scenario: